About

 The Collection

-Science Fiction World houses approximately 2,400 items including spacecraft reproductions, first-edition books, original artwork, technical documentation, film props, and scientific instruments.
-The collection spans the period from 1930 to the present, with particular depth in materials from 1945 through 1980.
+Science Fiction World houses approximately 4,200 novels, 1,100 technical documents, 890 periodicals, 890 manufactured objects, and several hundred scientific instruments, spacecraft reproductions, and geological samples.
+The collection spans the period from 1865 to the late twentieth century, with particular depth in materials from 1945 through 1980.

 Conservation